DVDS SET IN THE ANCIENT WORLD

 SOPHIA LOREN COLLECTION features 4 vintage films including the epic Attila from 1954 starring Anthony Quinn as the conquering Hun, with Loren as Honoria.
 ATTILA Gerard Butler (300) plays “the Scourge of God” in the epic miniseries; Powers Booth plays Roman general Flavius Aetius and Tim Curry is the emperor Theodosius.

 THREE AGES Buster Keaton’s directorial debut spoofs courtship in the Stone Age, Silent Era, and Ancient Rome — featuring the cinema’s most hilarious chariot race!
-A FUNNY THING HAPPENED ON THE WAY TO THE FORUM Stephen Sondheim’s musical captures the bawdy spirit of comedies by ancient Roman playwright Plautus.
+A FUNNY THING HAPPENED ON THE WAY TO THE FORUM Stephen Sondheim’s musical captures the bawdy spirit of Roman playwright Plautus.
 Zero Mostel stars.

-THE FINAL INQUIRY In 35 A.D., the emperor Tiberius dispatches a Roman tribune to investigate an execution — and reputed resurrection — in Jerusalem.
-Script by Valerio Massimo Manfredi (author of The Last Legion).
 MASADA The epic miniseries starring Peter O’Toole and Peter Strauss about the Roman siege of the mountaintop fortress of Masada in 72 A.D. is on Steven’s Top Ten List of ancient world movies.

-GLADIATOR: Extended Edition Deluxe 3-disk set includes a new version with 17 added minutes, plus the original Oscar-winning version, plus many extras.
-Read the novel by Dewey Gram.
-THE LAST LEGION Fanciful yarn about the last Roman emperor, based on the novel by Valerio Massimo Manfredi, stars Colin Firth, Ben Kingsley, Aishwarya Rai, and Kevin McKidd (of HBO’s Rome).
+THE LAST LEGION Fanciful yarn about the last Roman emperor, based on the novel by Valerio Massimo Manfredi, stars Colin Firth, Ben Kingsley, and Kevin McKidd (of HBO’s Rome).

 SWORD & SANDAL DOUBLE FEATURE Massimo Girotti is Spartacus in Sins of Rome, made seven years before the Hollywood version.
 Giants of Thessaly follows Jason’s quest for the Golden Fleece.
 ROAR 13-episode series stars 18-year-old Heath Ledger as a Celtic chieftain leading his people (including beautiul Vera Farmiga) against the Romans in mystical Hibernia (Ireland), ca. 400 A.D.